 But, I’d say you should budget about $10-$15 per person for breakfast or lunch.
 A casual dinner can run about $15-$25 per person.
-And fancier restaurants are usually $25+ for dinner entrees.
+And fancier Waikiki best restaurants are usually $25+ for dinner entrees.

 Can you drink tap water in Waikiki?

-In fact, we usually order tap water with every meal to save a lot of money on drinks when we eat at Waikiki restaurants.
+In fact, we usually order tap water with every meal to save a lot of money on drinks when we are dining in Waikiki restaurants.

 How can I eat cheap in Hawaii?

 My biggest tip for doing Hawaii on a budget is to plan on eating some meals in your condo or hotel.
 I’ve got a bunch of tips for cooking in Hawaii to save money.

 But, it’s really easy to hit up a grocery store and get easy items for breakfast.
 I like grabbing canned Hawaiian iced coffee, which saves me a lot of money I would normally spend at a cafe.

 And you can get items to make your own sandwiches and add in Hawaiian potato chips or other local snacks.

 However, I know that eating out is always a fun way to explore a new city.
 And you can treat yourself to some of these best restaurants in Waikiki while sticking to a Hawaii vacation budget.